 For many years last century, the 3½ acres of Brooks Field was threatened with development.
 It had been an orchard, then became a butterfly farm, and eventually a meadow for growing dried flowers.
-In 2000, however the land and adjacent millpond was kindly sold to the Parish Council by its owner, a local farmer, who was persuaded that the field should be maintained as a public open space.
+In 2000, however the land and adjacent millpond were kindly sold to the Parish Council by its owner, a local farmer, who agreed that the field should be maintained as a public open space.

-The Parish Council has decided to keep the area in its relatively natural state – managing things, but making few changes.
+The Parish Council decided to keep the area in its relatively natural state – managing things, but with a few changes.
 The hedges on either side of the field have been restored, old metal gates replaced with wooden ones, and wild flowers encouraged.
 The pond is cleared annually of the vigorous growth of reeds and watercress by local volunteers.

-At a Parish Council meeting held on the 18th May 2015 it was resolved that dogs are not allowed onto the field and neither will there be any designated ‘dog’ areas.
-The only exception will be to permit Greyhounds, if requested and agreed, during the ‘Duck Race ‘Event, it is expected that the organisers, Loose Amenities Association, will monitor this.
-Any other groups who may wish to bring their dogs onto the field will need to seek permission from the Loose PC.
+At a Parish Council meeting held on the 18th May 2015 it was resolved that dogs are NOT allowed onto the field and neither will there be any designated ‘dog’ areas.
+There may be exceptions but ONLY if requests are submitted to Loose Parish Council and formally agreed, in advance of the event.
+Organisations are expected to monitor this on the day and ensure the field is clean afterwards.